Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-spatial-support-english.rst

 The vast majority of the linear operations can be carried by modules operating either on:

 - **arbitrary** dimensions (as high as needed, and freely chosen by the user, at compile-time or runtime)
-- **specialised** dimensions, namely 2D, 3D or 4D; their interest lies in efficiency (these specialised constructs are designed to induce less computing and smaller memory footprints) and in the definition of dimension-specific operators (ex: the cross-products in 3D)
+- **specialised** dimensions, namely 2D, 3D or 4D; their interest lies in efficiency (these specialised constructs are designed to induce less computing and smaller memory footprints) and in the definition of dimension-specific operators (e.g. the cross-products in 3D)

 Points can therefore be of arbitrary dimension (then they are taken in charge by the ``point`` module), or can be specialised for 2D, 3D or 4D (then they are taken in charge by the ``point{2,3,4}`` modules).

 ..
-As for vectors, they are to be specified by the user as *lists* of any-coordinates, i.e. integer or floating-point ones, possibly mixed (ex: ``[0.0, -7, 3.22]``); this directly corresponds their internal representation, in order to better accommodate arbitrary dimensions and linear operations.
+As for vectors, they are to be specified by the user as *lists* of any-coordinates, i.e. integer or floating-point ones, possibly mixed (e.g. ``[0.0, -7, 3.22]``); this directly corresponds their internal representation, in order to better accommodate arbitrary dimensions and linear operations.

-As for **vectors**, they are to be specified by the user as *lists* of floating-point coordinates (ex: :math:`\vec{V} = \begin{bmatrix} 0.0 \\ -7.3 \\ 3.22\end{bmatrix}` translating to ``V=[0.0, -7.3, 3.22]``); this directly corresponds to their internal representation, in order to better accommodate linear operations (being a special case of matrices).
+As for **vectors**, they are to be specified by the user as *lists* of floating-point coordinates (e.g. :math:`\vec{V} = \begin{bmatrix} 0.0 \\ -7.3 \\ 3.22\end{bmatrix}` translating to ``V=[0.0, -7.3, 3.22]``); this directly corresponds to their internal representation, in order to better accommodate linear operations (being a special case of matrices).

 So vectors also can be of arbitrary dimension (then they are taken in charge by the ``vector`` module), or can be specialised for 2D, 3D or 4D (then they are taken in charge by the ``vector{2,3,4}`` modules).